In this chapter, we examine the pros and cons of JavaScript.

 and const

-, which let you declare block-scoped variables.
+, which let us declare block-scoped variables.

 function